steemit/devportal/_tutorials-ruby/get_post_comments.md

 ---
 title: Get Post Comments
 position: 7
-exclude: true
+description: This example will output the reply details and totals for the postcomment passed as an argument to the script
 layout: full
-description: Shows replies to content
 ---

-This example will output the reply details and totals for the post/comment passed as an argument to the script.

 ### Script